-To use the Extract Oracle Database via RMAN workflow:
+To use the Oracle - Extract Database via RMAN workflow:

-- 1. Create a deployable copy of the workflow (see Create a Deployable Workflow on page 17). - Parameter Default Name Value Required Description

-2. Determine the values that you will specify for the following parameters: show
+- 1. Create a deployable copy of the workflow (see "Create a Deployable Workflow" in HP DMA Quick Start Tutorial). - 2.
+Determine the values that you will specify for the following parameters: show

-Name Value Required Description Oracle User oracle required Oracle user that owns the ORACLE_HOME on the target Oracle database server.
+Parameter Name Default Value Required Description Oracle User oracle required Oracle user that owns the ORACLE_HOME on the target Oracle database server.
 This user will perform the RMAN backup.
 Target Directory no default required Directory where the RMAN backup files will be placed.
 This directory must exist prior to workflow execution.
 The specified Oracle User must have READ and WRITE permissions for this directory.
 This directory must be accessible to the target database server.